-We get tons of calls from customers, contractors and HVAC/R technicians asking what to do about the condensate drain line - where to put it, whether to use a self-contained evaporator or a pump, or if they should build a drain specifically for the drain line.
+We receive many calls from customers, contractors and HVAC/R technicians asking what to do about the condensate drain line - where to put it, whether to use a self-contained evaporator or a pump, or if they should build a drain specifically for the drain line.
 They experienced massive amounts of moisture and condensation generated by our competitors’ refrigeration equipment, and want to be prepared.
 Smart!

-- Because the water remains in the cellar, the humidity remains much higher inside the cellar.
+- Because the water remains in the cellar, the humidity remains higher inside the cellar.